AI-Agent-CSM/Lammps_agent/README.md

 Ask questions about the uploaded files using the chat input.
 The AI agent will provide responses based on the content of the files and previous interactions.

-## API

-To protect the OpenAI API Key I plan to develop a RESTful API to set and retrieve the OpenAI API key from a server.
-The API endpoints will be:
-- POST /api/set_api_key: Set the OpenAI API key.
-- GET /api/get_api_key: Retrieve the OpenAI API key.

 ## Technologies Used

 Python
 Streamlit
 OpenAI API
-Flask (for the RESTful API)
 PyPDF2, docx (for file processing)

 ## Future Work

-- Integration with vector database ChromaDB to store, enrich with RAG the AI agent and as a permanent storage in local machine which would later be modified into server hosted.
+- Integration with vector database ChromaDB to store and enrich with RAG the AI agent, and as a permanent storage in local machine which would later be modified into server hosted.
 - Develop API to protect OpenAI API Key and eliminate manual input of OpenAI API Key
-- Develop Front end sign up, login and home for the AI Agent Program
+- Develop Front end sign up, login and for streamlit app